 WATCH: Ketanji Brown Jackson to be sworn in as first Black woman on the Supreme Court

-Ketanji Brown Jackson will be sworn in Thursday at noon as the 116th Supreme Court justice and the first Black woman to serve on the high court.
+Ketanji Brown Jackson was sworn in Thursday at noon as the 116th Supreme Court justice and the first Black woman to serve on the high court.

+At a noon ceremony at the Supreme Court, Jackson was joined by her husband and two children for the swearing in.
+A formal investiture will follow in fall.

+Jackson took two oaths during the livestreamed event: a constitutional oath, administered by Chief Justice John Roberts, and a judicial oath, administered by Justice Stephen Breyer.

 Biden nominated Jackson in February, fulfilling a campaign promise to nominate the first Black woman to the Supreme Court.